Drew Reams, PhD

 Picture

-Habeeba (left) and Rola (right) presented their siderophore and gene amplification research at the 2019 California State University Program for Education and Research in Biotechnology (CSUPERB) conference in Orange County, CA
+Habeeba Awwad (left) and Rola Ghobashy (right) presented their iderophore and gene amplification research at the NSM Research Symposium and California State University Program for Education and Research in Biotechnology (CSUPERB) conference in Orange County, CA in 2019.
+Habeeba received her Master's degree and currently works as a Genetic Counselor.
+Rola is a graduate student at California Health Sciences University.

 Picture